-Z. No, no. Only in Christ, He is not Holy in Himself.
-He has no Holiness at all in Himself.
+Z. No, no. Only in CHRIST.
+He is not Holy in Himfelf.
+He has no Holiness at all in Himfelf.

-W. Has he not the Love of Gon and of his Neighbour in his Heart, yea, and the whole Image of Gon?
+W. Has he not the Love of God and of his Neighbour in his Heart, yea, and the whole Image of God ?
+Z. He is Gospel-Holiness.